-- Over Three Billion Dollars of real estate appraised since 1988!
+- Over Five Billion Dollars of real estate appraised since 1988!

 - Gather 200 plus sales transactions every year.